 Oregon Dunes National Recreation AreaOregon Dunes National Recreation Area #44164 Purchase

-At this writing only about half of Oregon State parks along the coast are open for camping.
+At this writing, only about half of Oregon State parks along the coast are open for camping.
 So we’re a bit limited on our options.
-Fortunately a few choice locations are open, enabling us to photograph some areas we haven’t visited in a number of years.
+Fortunately, a few choice locations are open, enabling us to photograph some areas we haven’t visited in a number of years.
 We will be starting at Shore Acres State Park with its whimsical sandstone cliff formations, and Bandon Beach‘s iconic sea-stacks.
 Then we’ll move north to the Oregon Dunes, and finally on to the Cannon Beach area.

-Shore Acres State Park OregonShore Acres State Park Oregon #48703 Purchase
+Shore Acres State Park OregonShore Acres State Park Oregon #48703

 If you’re also visiting any of these areas at the same time let me know, I’d love to meet up and chat!

-While this long awaited trip to the Oregon Coast is exciting in its own right, it’s only just the beginning.
+While this long-awaited trip to the Oregon Coast is exciting in its own right, it’s only just the beginning.
 Several days after returning home I’ll be leaving on an extended photo tour of the Rocky Mountains.
-In some ways it will be a continuation of last year’s epic trip to the Idaho Sawtooths and Wyomings Wind River Range.
+In some ways, it will be a continuation of last year’s epic trip to the Idaho Sawtooths and Wyomings Wind River Range.

 Bandon Beach OregonBandon Beach Oregon #48491 Purchase

 This trip will be backpacking oriented and destinations are still in the planning stage.
-However they most likely will include the White Cloud Wilderness of Idaho, Wind River Range, and Bob Marshall Wilderness of Montana.
+However, they most likely will include the White Cloud Wilderness of Idaho, Wind River Range, and Bob Marshall Wilderness of Montana.
 If time and conditions allow a few backcountry spots in Glacier National Park may be included.
 After returning from the Oregon Coast I’ll post a formal announcement for this trip.

 Cannon Beach from Ecola State Park OregonCannon Beach from Ecola State Park Oregon #5627b Purchase